FAST (Faceted Application of Subject Terminology)

 The broad purpose of adapting the LCSH with a simplified syntax to create FAST is to retain the very rich vocabulary of LCSH while making the schema easier to understand, control, apply, and use.
 The schema maintains upward compatibility with LCSH, and any valid set of LC subject headings can be converted to FAST headings.

-After full development, FAST has evolved into an eight-facet vocabulary with a universe of approximately 1.7 million headings across all facets.
+FAST is a nine-facet vocabulary with a universe of approximately 1.8 million headings across all facets.
 The facets are designed to be used in tandem, but each may also be used independently.
 The rules of application are very simple.

-With a rapid growth of accessible information, there was a need for a simplified indexing schema, which could be assigned and used by non-professional cataloger or indexers.
+With the rapid growth of digital information, came a need for a simplified indexing schema, which could be assigned and used by non-professional catalogers or indexers.

 Additionally, work during the same time period by the Subcommittee on Metadata and Subject Analysis of the Association for Library Collections and Technical Services’ Subject Access Committee identified specific functional requirements of subject data in the metadata record (ALCTS 1999), and these requirements mapped well to the intended outcomes of what would become the FAST project.

-FAST is used by the National Library of New Zealand and RMIT to enrich article metadata, by Databib to index descriptions of databases, and by a variety of libraries to provide subject indexing of description of digital resources.
+FAST is used by a variety of libraries and other organizations to provide subject indexing of print and digital resources.

-The individual terms in the FAST vocabulary are divided into eight distinct categories or facets: Personal names, Corporate names, Geographic names, Events, Titles, Time periods, Topics, and Form/Genre.
+The individual terms in the FAST vocabulary are divided into nine distinct categories or facets: Personal names, Corporate names, Meeting names, Geographic names, Events, Titles, Time periods, Topics, and Form/Genre.

-As a fully enumerative system, all subject headings are established with authority records eliminating the need to synthesize headings along with the complex set of syntax rules.
+As a fully enumerative system, all subject headings are established with authority records eliminating the need to synthesize headings according to a complex set of syntax rules.

 The FAST authority file contains over 1,800,000 authority records